asynkron/gam-web/src/blog/2017/02/20/limit-concurrency.md

 But what if we want to limit concurrency to any other number than 1?

-One approach would be to create a slice and then spawn multiple actors from the same props, and then manually round robin over those actors and send them each a message.
+One approach would be to create a slice and then spawn multiple actors from the same props, and then manually round-robin over those actors and send them each a message.
 This would result in x actors each pulling one message at a time from their own unique mailbox.
 There is however an easier way to do this.
 Proto.Actor has support for "Routers".